laruss/imagesUtils/download/readme.md

 pip install -r requirements.txt
 ```

-change the `./download/.env.sample` to `./download/.env` and fill all the required fields.
+change the `./download/.env.sample` to `./download/.env` and fill all the needed fields.

 you can run the script with arguments or, changing the `./download/settings.py` file.